ervum/Silicon/README.md

 2. **Open Roblox Studio and use the Plugin Toolbar:**

-   > Interact with the custom toolbar buttons to initiate script synchronization operations between Roblox Studio and Visual Studio Code in the relative director your `Silicon.py` script is in.
+   > Interact with the custom toolbar buttons to initiate script synchronization operations between Roblox Studio and Visual Studio Code in the relative directory your `Silicon.py` script is in.

 ---